Larry Clinton: Appearances in film

 Clinton's band was predominantly a recording group that also played college proms and hotel ballrooms.
 On the strength of Clinton's record hit "The Dipsy Doodle", Vitaphone and Paramount Pictures signed the band to star in three 10-minute theatrical films.
 All were filmed in New York.

 In 1941, Clinton and his band appeared in six short musical films, designed for then-popular "movie jukeboxes".
 (The films were ultimately released as Soundies in 1943.)
 This was one of his last jobs as a bandleader; he quit the music business upon the outbreak of World War II, and joined the United States Army Air Forces.
 A rated pilot, he rose to the rank of captain, was stationed with the Air Transport Command in Calcutta and China during Hump airlift, and was a flight instructor with the 1343rd Base Unit.

 He resumed his musical career and enjoyed further success as a bandleader from 1948 to 1950.
 Clinton's composition "Calypso Melody" was a chart hit for bandleader and composer David Rose in 1957 on MGM Records, becoming a million seller and earning a gold disc.
 The single reached #25 on Music Vendor, #33 on Cash Box, and #42 on Billboard.
 Clinton remained active in the music business, often leading a studio band for pop singers until 1961.

 Radio

 In 1938, Clinton had his own program, The Larry Clinton Show on NBC.

 Death

-Clinton died in 1985 in Tucson, Arizona, at the age of 75.
+Clinton died in 1985 in Tucson, Arizona, at the age of 75, and survived by his wife Irene Wanda (commonly known as Wanda, 1915-1994, née Salik, married Larry in 1931) and their son Larry Jr.